 - 1. Child with a medical complexity - a.
 Definition of child with medical complexity.
 A child with a medical complexity means a child who, based upon medical documentation from a physician licensed under chapter 458 or 459 is medically fragile and needs intensive care due to a condition such as congenital or acquired multisystem disease; has a severe neurological or cognitive disorder with marked functional impairment; or is technology dependent for activities of daily living; and lacks the capacity to take or perform on an assessment. - b.
 Exemption options.
 If the parent consents in writing, and the IEP team determines that the child should not be assessed based upon medical documentation that the child meets the definition of a child with medical complexity, then the parent may choose one of the following three assessment exemption options. - 1.
 One-year exemption approved by the district school superintendent.
 If the superintendent is provided written documentation of parental consent and appropriate medical documentation to support the IEP team's determination that the child is a child with medical complexity, then the superintendent may approve a one-year exemption from all statewide, standardized assessments, including the FAA.
-For all students approved by the district superintendent for a one-year exemption, the following information must be reported to the commissioner of education beginning June 1, 2015, and each June 1 thereafter: - a.
-The total number of students for whom a one-year exemption has been granted by the superintendent; and - b.
-For each student receiving an exemption, the student's name, grade level and the specific statewide standardized assessment(s) from which the student was exempted. - One-, two-, or three-year or permanent exemption approved by the commissioner of education as described in s.
-1008.22(9), F.S.
-In order for the commissioner to consider such an exemption, the following information must be submitted by the district superintendent to the commissioner of education no later than 30 calendar days before the first day of the administration window of the statewide standardized assessment for which the request is made: - a.
-The student's name, grade level, and the statewide standardized assessment for which the exemption request is made; - b.
-The name, address, and phone number of the student's parent; - c.
-Documentation of parental consent for the exemption; - d.
-Documentation of the superintendent's approval of the exemption; - e.
-Documentation that the IEP team considered and determined that the student meets the definition of medically complex as defined in s.1008.22(9), F.S.; and - f.
-Medical documentation of the student's condition as determined by a physician licensed in accordance with Chapter 458 or Chapter 459, F.S.
+The superintendent shall report annually to the district school board and the Commissioner of Education the number of students who are identified as a child with medical complexity who are not participating in the assessment program. - 2.
+One- to three-year exemption approved by the Commissioner of Education.
+If the commissioner is provided written documentation of parental consent; district school superintendent approval; the IEP team's determination that the child is a child with medical complexity based upon appropriate medical documentation; and all medical documentation, then the commissioner may exempt the child from all statewide, standardized assessments, including the FAA, for up to three years.
+The State Board of Education shall adopt rules to administer this subparagraph which must expedite the process by which exemptions are reviewed and approved and which demonstrate the utmost compassion and consideration for meeting the parent's and child's needs. - 3.
+Permanent exemption approved by the Commissioner of Education.
+If the commissioner is provided written documentation of parental consent; district school superintendent approval of a permanent exemption; the IEP team's determination that the child is a child with medical complexity based upon appropriate medical documentation and that a permanent exemption is appropriate; and all medical documentation, then the commissioner may approve a permanent exemption from all statewide, standardized assessments, including the FAA.
+The State Board of Education shall adopt rules to administer this subparagraph which must expedite the process by which exemptions are reviewed and approved and which demonstrate the utmost compassion and consideration for meeting the parent's and child's needs.